pedrocjdpereira/ICprojects/assignment-2/README.md

 ## Part 2
 ### Exercise 3
-Can be found a golomb-src/
+Can be found at golomb-src/

 ## Part 3
 ### Exercise 4 and 5